LilyAsFlora/Ririi/README.md

 General constraints:

-- Only nasals, unvoiced consonants and non-glottals in codas, with the exception of /l/
+- Only nasals, unvoiced consonants and non-glottals in codas
 - Only approximants and taps in secondary onset consonants (e.g. disallowing /pba/)
 - Clusters of two of the same consonant are combined into one (e.g. _amma_ -> _ama_)
 - If the first consonant in a complex onset is a nasal, the second cannot be /w/ (e.g. disallowing /mwa/)